gravitational/gravity/docs/6.x/overview.md

 Once a Cluster Image is installed, it becomes a fully operational and autonomous Gravity Cluster.

-For managing a running Gravity Cluster, the Cluster Admin Panel or the `gravity` tool can be used.
+For managing a running Gravity Cluster, the Cluster Control Panel or the `gravity` tool can be used.

 The `gravity` daemon runs on every Cluster node as a "Kubernetes hypervisor", continuously monitoring the health of Kubernetes services and re-configuring them if necessary.
 For example, it provides automatic management of `etcd`.